 Bank Name: Bank of America

-Account Name: Tangible IP, LLC
+Account Name: Tangible IP, LLC “In Trust”

 Account No.: 16967614

 ABA Routing No.: 125000024 Reference: “Sale of Gestion Proche”

 Such payment is received in this account by Seller’s broker, Tangible IP, LLC, in escrow, on behalf of Seller.
 Seller shall be fully responsible for, and SynPat shall not be liable to Seller or Tangible IP, LLC for any dispute regarding allocation of payment made under this Agreement.